microsoft/onnxruntime/docs/tutorials/web/ep-webnn.md

      WebNN EP also offers a set of options for creating diverse types of WebNN MLContext.
      - `deviceType`: `'cpu'|'gpu'|'npu'`(default value is `'cpu'`), specifies the preferred type of device to be used for the MLContext.
      - `powerPreference`: `'default'|'low-power'|'high-performance'`(default value is `'default'`), specifies the preferred type of power consumption to be used for the MLContext.
-     - `numThreads`: type of number, allows users to specify the number of multi-threads for `'cpu'` device type.
      - `context`: type of `MLContext`, allows users to pass a pre-created `MLContext` to WebNN EP, it is required in IO binding feature.
 If this option is provided, the other options will be ignored.

      Example of using WebNN EP options: